cannatag/ldap3/docs/manual/source/tutorial.rst

                  ipaSshGroupOfPubKeys
     sn: Administrator

-When using context managers the Connection object retains its previous state when exiting the context.
+When using context managers the Connection object retains its previous state after exiting the context.
 The connection is always open and bound while in context.
-If the connection was not bound to the server when entering the context the
-Unbind operation will be tried when you leave the context even if the operations in the context have raised an exception.
+If the connection was not bound to the server when entering the context the Unbind operation will be tried when you leave the context even if the operations in the context raise an exception.

 The Add operation
 =================